AGCO Automotive Vehicle Questions Page

 [Back to top]

-This sort of thing happens more often than you might imagine, and is a great reason to have us check any vehicle before you purchase it.
-This sounds like it may fall under the Louisiana redhibition law.
+This sort of thing happens more often than you might imagine, and is a great reason to have any vehicle inspected before purchase.
+This may fall under the Louisiana redhibition law.
 This law, with some exceptions, states that a product has an implied warranty.
-This warranty includes that it is fit for the purpose for which it was sold.
-A vehicle with collision damage and resulting problems may well fall under the definition of not being fit for the purpose sold.
+This warranty includes the vehicle is fit for the purpose for which it was sold.
+A vehicle with collision damage and resulting problems may fall under the definition of not being fit for the purpose sold.

 An attorney is not necessary to file under the law, however a consultation may be a wise investment.
 Many times the sale can be rescinded or the sales price reduced.
 It is important to act quickly as the case becomes weaker as time passes.